openaps/docs/reference-design.md

-    else, if eventual BG is above target: calculate 30m temp required to get eventual BG down to target if required temp is > existing basal, issue the new high temp basal else, if BG is below target:
-            calculate 30m temp required to get projected BG up to target if required temp is < existing basal, issue the new low temp basal if >30m @ 0 required, extend zero temp to 30m
+    else, if eventual BG is above target: calculate 30m temp required to get eventual BG down to target if required temp is > existing basal, issue the new high temp basal else, if eventual BG is below target: calculate 30m temp required to get eventual BG up to target if required temp is < existing basal, issue the new low temp basal if >30m @ 0 required, extend zero temp to 30m

 The maximum temp basal rate is set on the pump, but for safety purposes OpenAPS will set a lower maximum temp basal rate if necessary, as the minimum of: